study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise2/README.md

 - Bind mounts provide a direct connection to host files
 - They enable efficient development workflows
 - The performance may vary based on host OS and Docker implementation
 - Using bind mounts in development but volumes in production is a common pattern
+- Docker Compose makes development environment setup consistent across team members